 My first impression: I’ve never ridden on a smoother spin bike.
 I also couldn’t believe how many classes were available in the library–varying from 10-minute climbs to 45-minute intervals-and-arms classes to 60-minute long rides.
 There are usually around six live classes a day, but there are also dozens of pre-recorded classes to try.
-In my experience, hundreds of other people are usually riding in real-time on recent pre-recorded rides, which is good if you can’t make a live class but like to compete with others.
-Similar to Soulcycle, many Peloton instructors have attained celebrity status among loyal riders; my personal favourite is Emma Lovewell, a crunchy granola earth goddess with intensely positive vibes and an obsession with ’90s music.
+In my experience, hundreds of other people are usually riding in real time on recent pre-recorded rides, which is good if you can’t make a live class but want to compete with others on the leaderboard.
+Similar to Soulcycle, many Peloton instructors have attained celebrity status among loyal riders; my personal favourite is Emma Lovewell, a crunchy granola earth goddess with intensely kind vibes and an obsession with ’90s music.
 And speaking of music, there’s a Peloton class for most tastes: ’00s rock rides, Bon Jovi-themed rides, new music listening parties, etc. (The company spends a literal fortune in music rights.)

 As the weeks wore on—and gyms shut down again in Toronto, where I live—I realized there was no better antidote to a dreary pandemic day than sweating bullets to Sophie B. Hawkins while admiring Emma Lovewell’s impeccable abs.
 Sure, the community element isn’t the same as a group class, but I loved competing against other riders virtually, and the analytics the bike provides—both during the ride (cadence, watts, resistance, speed, distance, calories) and afterward—are superb for competitive types.
-After an initial period of shyness, I started high-fiving up a storm and finally committed to a tag—#TeamLovewell, of course—which ostensibly could help me find other Emma obsessives to do group rides with, if I was so inclined.
+After an initial period of shyness, I started high-fiving up a storm and joined #TeamLovewell, a tag which which could help me find other Emma obsessives to do group rides with in real time, if I was so inclined.

 I typically did 30-minute rides—which left me so winded I’m sure my neighbours could hear me heaving—but I also tried a Bike Bootcamp, in which you do blocks of spin interspersed with full-body weight sessions on the floor.
-I was excited to try it because it was the closest I’d get to Orangetheory at home, but switching between spin shoes and running shoes for the strength intervals felt clunky.
+I was excited to try it because it was the closest I’d get to Orangetheory at home, but switching between spin shoes and running shoes for the strength intervals felt a little clunky.
 (Intervals-and-arms classes, where you lift weights while on the bike, are more seamless.)
-During my loan period, I typically spun four times a week, minus a two-week period during which I did absolutely no exercise for absolutely no reason.
+During my loan period, I typically spun four times a week.
 My husband, who loathes all forms of group fitness, also used the bike several times, in regular sneakers, for scenic rides through various locales viewable on the touchscreen—like the French countryside or Golden Gate Park.

 But the $3,295 question remains.
 I’ve never tried the standard Peloton Bike, but for comparison’s sake, here are the main differences between the Bike and the Bike+: